• Skip to main content

 • To make sweet corn pakoda, you can use corn on the cob or frozen corn.

-• If using corn on the cob, cook them until soft.
+• If using corn on the cob, boil them until soft.
 Scrape off the corn from the cob with a knife.
 If using frozen corn, just rinse them and drain very well.
 Make sure there is no moisture.

 • Pulse them coarsely few times in a mixer jar or food processor.
 The mixture has to be coarse.

-• Add the rest of the ingredients except oil and mix.
+• Transfer to a mixing bowl.
+Add the rest of the ingredients except oil and mix.
 Adjust salt as needed.

-How to make sweet corn pakoda
+How to make Corn Pakoda

 • Heat oil in a deep pan for frying.

 • Drop small portions of this mixture to the hot oil.
+Do not disturb them for a few minutes.

-• Fry until golden stirring often.
+• Fry until golden on a medium heat, stirring often.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.